lyndon025/playtested/src/content/article/2023-06-27-i-visited-taptaps-virtual-world-within-paraspace--first-impressions---paraspace.md

 ---
-title: "I visited TapTap's virtual world within ParaSpace! | First Impressions - ParaSpace"
+author: lyndonguitar
+category: Review
-description: "I recently had the pleasure of exploring ParaSpace, an avatar-based online virtual platform that offers a plethora of immersive experiences and endless opportunities for connection and creativity.
-It is currently conducting an Android Beta Test right now exclusively available here on TapTap, with a special partnership content ‘TapTap world’ coming soon for TapTap users to chill around and relax in."
+description: I recently had the pleasure of exploring ParaSpace, an avatar-based online virtual platform that offers a plethora of immersive experiences and endless opportunities for connection and creativity.
+It is currently conducting an Android Beta Test right now exclusively available here on TapTap, with a special partnership content ‘TapTap world’ coming soon for TapTap users to chill around and relax in.
+featured: false
 pubDate: 2023-06-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "paraspace"]
+tags:
-featured: false
+- taptap
+- paraspace
-thumb: ""
+thumb: ''
+title: I visited TapTap's virtual world within ParaSpace! | First Impressions - ParaSpace
 ---

 I recently had the pleasure of exploring ParaSpace, an avatar-based online virtual platform that offers a plethora of immersive experiences and endless opportunities for connection and creativity.
 It is currently conducting an Android Beta Test right now exclusively available here on TapTap, with a special partnership content ‘TapTap world’ coming soon for TapTap users to chill around and relax in.